butter-robotics/Butter.MAS.JavascriptAPI/installation.md

 ## Prerequisites

-You will need to install packet maneger (like npm or yarn) in order to use this software
+You will need to install packet manager (like npm or yarn) in order to use this software

 ## Installing